kofron/sightline/tasks/2-rework-tree-and-reflection/spec.md

 * **Acceptance Criteria:**
     * The `ChatPane` component contains a text input, a "Send" button, and a message history area.
     * A headless function `get_initial_prompt(is_daily_log_empty: bool)` is created and unit tested.
+    * The chat pane exposes a thin seam for dependency injection so tests can provide mock `emit` / `listen` functions without using the real Tauri runtime.
     * The component test using **Vitest** verifies that when a user sends a message, the frontend **emits a Tauri event** (e.g., `event-name: 'chat-message'`, `payload: { text: '...' }`).
     * A **Rust event listener** is created in the backend that listens for the `'chat-message'` event.
     * A headless test for the Rust listener verifies that upon receiving a message, it **emits a new event back** to the frontend (e.g., `event-name: 'chat-response'`, `payload: { text: 'ECHO: ...' }`).